 Preventative Maintenance and Air Filtration

 If you want to keep the inside of your air handler clean, you want to make sure that your duct work is sized correctly, you have decent air filters, and to have routine preventative maintenance performed on your unit.
-If you really want clean air in your home and your wallet can afford it PureAir makes some great filtration kits such as the Y2922 Healthy Climate Solutions PCO16-28, which uses a MERV 16 filter along with UV lights, which will ensure you have the cleanest air inside of your home on the block.
+If you really want clean air in your home and your wallet can afford it PureAir makes some great filtration kits such as the Lennox Y6608 – Healthy Climate PureAir 612988-01 Annual Maintenance Kit for PCO3-20-16 which uses a MERV 16 filter along with UV lights, which will ensure you have the cleanest air inside of your home on the block.